Biden is hosting Japan's Kishida. But the Nippon Steel deal is not on the agenda

 Biden says U.S. Steel should remain in American hands

-Last month, when Biden chose to weigh in on the deal, he sided with union workers and said the Pittsburgh-based company should remain in the hands of the United States.
+Last month, when Biden took the unusual step to weigh in on the deal, he sided with union workers and said the Pittsburgh-based company should remain in the hands of the United States.
 Former President Donald Trump, who is running against Biden in the November presidential election, has also said he would block it.

 Scott Lincicome, a senior fellow at the Cato Institute, a conservative think-tank, told NPR that Biden's decision to oppose the deal shows it was a political choice.
 Biden needs the support of union workers this November, and Pennsylvania is a critical swing state.